tatsumioga1/SmoothTube-WinUI-/README.md

 ## Overview

 SmoothTube was built as a WinUI 3 desktop app with a modern Windows layout, local settings, WebView2 playback, YouTube Data API integration, and public metadata fallbacks through Invidious/Piped-style endpoints.
 The app is designed around a simple idea: keep the browsing experience native and fast, while using official YouTube surfaces for playback and user-controlled Google credentials for account-specific API access.
+The app still is under development and can be unstable but it is stable enough for use, thought some features may present bugs.
+Proceed with patience xD.

 ## Features